Structure#

 value – the new value of the field

-- classmethod take(newstr: Structure | None = None) Tuple[bool, Structure | None] #
+- classmethod take(newstr: Structure | None = None) tuple[bool, Structure | None]#

 Atomically modifies a pointer to point to a new structure.
 The

-is taken ownership over.Either
+Structureoldstr_ptris pointing to is freed andnewstris taken ownership over.Either

-.It is a programming error if both
+newstrand the value pointed to byoldstr_ptrmay beNone.It is a programming error if both

 - Parameters: